Oats: Nutrition, Benefits, Types

 Oats have been around for centuries and a bowl of porridge has always been considered a satisfying breakfast.
 Oats are derived from a weed of the primary cereals wheat and barley.

-Oats have numerous uses in food.
-Most commonly, they are rolled or crushed into oatmeal, or ground into fine oat flour.
-Oatmeal is chiefly eaten as porridge, but may also be used in a variety of baked goods, such as oatcakes, oatmeal cookies, and oat bread.
-Oats are also an ingredient in many cold cereals, in particular muesli.
+Oats, a whole-grain food, have numerous uses in food.
+Most commonly, they are rolled or crushed into oatmeal or ground into fine oat flour.
+Oatmeal is mainly eaten as porridge but may also be used in a variety of baked goods such as oatcakes, oatmeal cookies and oat bread.
+Oats are also an ingredient in many cold cereals, in particular, muesli.

-Oats are composed mainly of carbohydrate but compared to other cereals they contain higher levels of both protein and fat.
-They provide useful amounts of the B vitamins like folate, minerals like magnesium, calcium, iron.
+Oats are among the most nutrient-dense foods and are composed mainly of carbohydrates but compared to other cereals they contain higher levels of both proteins and fats.
+They also provide significant amounts of B vitamins like folate, minerals like magnesium, calcium, iron.
+Oats are high in antioxidants and beneficial plant compounds called polyphenols.

 Including oats in your diet provides a wide range of important health benefits.